syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Dropdown-Calendar.md

 ## Change flow direction

-You can change the flow direction of the `Calendar` layout in dropdown from right to left by setting the `FlowDirection` property value as `RightToLeft`.
+By default, `SfCalendarDateRangePicker` control flow direction is updated based on `CalendarIndentifier` property value.
+You can change the flow direction  of `SfCalendarDateRangePicker` control and the dropdown calendar layout from right to left by setting the `FlowDirection` property value as `RightToLeft`.
 The default value of `FlowDirection` property is `LeftToRight`.

 {% tabs %}
 {% highlight XAML %}